allegromanontroppo/Pensilva-History-Group/src/places/memories-of-st-ive-village.md

 ---
 title: Memories of St Ive Village
+---

----The following memories of the village have kindly been provided by Dennis and Doreen Cardew of St Ive.
+The following memories of the village have kindly been provided by Dennis and Doreen Cardew of St Ive.

 Dennis Cardew Memories from 1935 to 1950s